University of Texas at San Antonio: FAME

-In 2013, the University of Texas at San Antonio established Facilitated Acceptance to Medical Education (FAME), an accelerated medical program to rising high school seniors.
-Accepted students, after completing a three-year undergraduate education at UTSA, matriculate to UT Health-San Antonio.
+In 2013, the University of Texas at San Antonio established Facilitated Acceptance to Medical Education (FAME), an accelerated medical program for highly qualified high school seniors.
+Students in the program, after completing a three-year undergraduate education at UTSA, matriculate to UT Health-San Antonio.

 Bold Promise

-In December 2019, UTSA established the Bold Promise program which offers qualified incoming freshmen who come from middle and low-income Texan families to have tuition and fees covered 100% for eight fall/spring semesters taken within a 4-year time period.
-Costs are covered by scholarships, grants or tuition exemptions from federal, state and/or institutional funds.
+In December 2019, UTSA established the Bold Promise program, which offers qualified incoming freshmen who come from middle and low-income Texan families to have 100% of tuition and fees paid for eight fall/spring semesters taken within a 4-year time period.
+Costs are covered by scholarships, grants, or tuition exemptions from federal, state, or institutional funds.

 UTSA Top Scholar

-Launched in fall 2013, the UTSA Top Scholar program is a premier scholar program combining a comprehensive, four-year, merit based scholarship with personalized experiences in academics, leadership and service, including a global opportunity, for high achieving students.
+Launched in fall 2013, the UTSA Top Scholar program is a premier scholar program combining a comprehensive, four-year, merit-based scholarship with personalized experiences in academics, leadership and service, including a global opportunity, for high-achieving students.

-Dual Degree in Artificial Intelligence and M.D.
+Dual degree in artificial intelligence and medicine

-As the first dual degree in the United States to combine medicine and artificial intelligence medical students will spend four years at the UT Health SA Long School of Medicine and one year at UTSA, earning a doctor of medicine and a master's of science degree in artificial intelligence.
+Undertaking the first dual degree in the United States to combine medicine and artificial intelligence, medical students spend four years at the UT Health SA Long School of Medicine and one year at UTSA, earning both a doctor of medicine degree and a master's of science degree in artificial intelligence.